oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 ### Enforcement

-    - Lower bound is enforced: when the view is idle.
+    - Lower bound is enforced when the view is: idle.
-    - Upper bound is enforced: when the view is active.
+    - Upper bound is enforced when the view is: active.

 ## Bounds